sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/9 - SOUL Survivor/Epilogue.md

 Your head snapped up, as a shadow loomed over you.

-Jevil, sat in your chair, many times larger than you, smiled down at you.
+Jevil, sitting in your chair many times larger than you, smiled down at you.
 "Is this the kind of adventures humans like you dream of?
 I daresay it's rather cute~."

 You blinked.
 "I'm...?"
 You shook your head.
 "Of- of course I must be dreaming.
 I'm small and--" You paused, eyes narrowing. "...Hang on...
 Something... happened.
 Didn't it?"